The Downloads folder on your Mac quickly turns into a maze of lost and forgotten files. It needs clean up and organization to keep it manageable.

 Let Your Mac Do the Work

 As we saw above, you can not only keep your Downloads folder clean and tidy effortlessly, but also manage other folders across your Mac.
+(If you’re comfortable with bash scripting, you can also achieve similar results with AppleScript automation.)

 If this has got you in a mood to clean up, don’t stop now.
 Why not clean up your Mac desktop next?